markostanimirovic/re-streamer/README.md

 ```

 First we need to create new `behavior-stream` called `number` with initial value `10`.
-As in the case of `stream`, if we don't pass the initial value, it will be `nil`.
+As in the case with `stream`, if we don't pass the initial value, it will be `nil`.
 Let's now subscribe to it.

 ```clojure